ai-1st/atomic-db-interface/README.md

 The interface uses optimistic locking with automatic TTL management to prevent race conditions in atomic operations.
 Here's how it works:

-1. Lock objects are stored separately from the actual items using different sort keys
+1. Lock objects are stored separately from the actual items - `getLock` and `setAtomic` automatically prepend `"__LOCK__"` to the primary key internally, so you can use the same key for both items and locks
 2. Each lock object has a version that's updated on every atomic operation
 3. Locks automatically expire after 24 hours via TTL feature
 4. When a lock is accessed within its last hour of validity, it's automatically refreshed with a new 24-hour TTL